AshekMahmud/SQL-Data-Warehouse-Project/README.md

 ---
 ## 🌟 About Me
 Hi there!
 I'm **Md.
 Ashek Mahmud Shuda**, a passionate **Data Enthusiast** with a strong foundation in mathematics and a growing expertise in data science.
-🔍 I thrive on solving complex problems, building scalable data pipelines, and also in data analytics.
+🔍 I thrive on solving complex problems, EDA, building scalable data pipelines and dashboard, and also in data analytics.
 🧠 With a love for analytical thinking and a knack for Python, SQL, and Power BI, I enjoy transforming raw data into meaningful stories.
 🚀 I'm especially excited about NLP, Machine Learning, Deep Learning, Data Warehousing, and the intersection of data and decision-making.
-☕ Always open to thoughtful insights and expert advice
+☕ Always open to thoughtful insights and expert advice.

 Let’s connect, collaborate, and build something impactful together!